-Areas of Interest include: Financial Market Performance; Farmland Valuation and Market Performance; Crop Insurance; Option Pricing; Contingent Claims analysis; Nontraditional Financial Contracting; and Behavioral Models of Decision Making; Capital Solvency and Adequacy of Financial Institutions.
+Areas of Interest include: Farmland Investments, Financial Market Performance; Financial Security Design; Crop Insurance; Option Pricing; Contingent Claims analysis; Nontraditional Financial Contracting; and Behavioral Models of Decision Making; Capital Solvency and Adequacy of Financial Institutions.

 Faculty Member (one of eight) of farmdoc team (farm Decision Outreach Central).
 Subject matter responsibilities for development and maintenance of FAST (Farm Analysis Solution Tools software), crop insurance, finance, and management portions of website and associated software products.
 The farmdoc project provides Illinois farmers with comprehensive and integrated decision support and risk management information and analysis.
-The materials are delivered primarily through the website available at: www.farmdoc.illinois.edu and through educational programming at state and national level.
+The materials are delivered primarily through: www.farmdocdaily.illinois.eduand through educational programming at state and national level.

 (more complete biographical information follows)

 8/89 to 12/00: UIUC 402/443, Financial Theory and Foundations.
 Ph.D. level course on foundations of finance.
 Significant emphasis on pricing and valuation theories, contingent claims valuation, and contemporary modeling approaches.

 8/94 to present: UIUC 302/243/340, Agricultural Finance.
 Financial management of privately owned firms and businesses.
 Emphases on investment theory, capital budgeting, time-value concepts, and credit market features.